 Having relocated to Paris following his escape from the advancing Germans at the front, J. Gresham Machen made brief trips from the city to speak to camps of troops in several locations.
 He hoped that since he was no longer attached to the French Foyers du Soldat program of the YMCA, his supervisors would finally give him an opportunity to work with American soldiers in a ministerial capacity.
 Indicative of his spiritual concern for the soldiers, on one occasion Machen planned for a chaplain to oversee an evening service with himself leading the morning worship but on Saturday night many of the troops moved to another encampment.
 On Sunday morning all he “was able to do was to read a chapter from the Bible and offer a prayer with six or eight men” (146).
 Machen went on to join the relocated doughboys in their new camp named Camp de la Grande Voivre near Brouville which is located about 220 miles due east of Paris.
 The work required of him was considerably more than he experienced with the French because the large facility served many soldiers.
 However, the work was still essentially operating a store and snack bar as he had done with the French YMCA.
 One of his duties that became a time consumer because it required considerable walking from place to place was providing money orders for the troops so they could send funds back home to their families.

 As Machen did his work he continued to be frustrated by the lack of interest shown by the soldiers regarding the Bible, Christ, and worship.
-The Allied Expeditionary Force (AEF) officers did not help the situation because they “nearly always had roll-call of the men just at the hour of my service” (150).
+The American Expeditionary Force (AEF) officers did not help the situation because they “nearly always had roll-call of the men just at the hour of my service” (150).
 Added to the lack of concern shown by officers regarding the spiritual welfare of their men was the general indifference of the soldiers themselves.
 On one occasion, Machen was attending a worship service led by an Episcopal chaplain which had to be moved to another location because of the noise of a ball game outside and the loud thuds coming from the wall as the ball bounced from its surface.
 Several years ago I asked a minister who was a chaplain during the D-Day invasion how receptive the soldiers were to the Gospel—he responded that the “harvest was ripe” (Matthew 9:36).
 Though it is the opinion of only one chaplain working with troops landing at Normandy it shows that there was at least some interest, but according to Machen’s experience, such was not the case in World War 1.
 From what he said in his letters regarding personal evangelistic experiences with the troops it is clear that he would have exegetically and doctrinally affirmed the harvest is always ripe according to God’s sovereign purpose, but as the Word is sown and reaped in the fields of the world the abundance of yield will vary.
 His observations regarding the indifferent and hostile attitudes shown by many was indicative that at that point in time, in that place, in that war, the harvest appeared to be few.
 Machen was repeatedly discouraged by the circumstances.

 Last night I had a neighboring Protestant chaplain, formerly a student at Princeton Seminary, to address the little group of men that we succeeded in collecting.
 I am impressed, by the way, with the immense superiority of the opportunity offered by the chaplaincy to that offered by the YMCA.
 At the present post, particularly, the YMCA secretary is a grocery clerk and nothing else.
 All deeper elements of the work are crowded out in one way or another.
 At least they seem to be.
 I have not yet given up all hope.
 This afternoon, for example, I hope to get two or three men together for prayer and Bible reading.
 We may find a comparatively quiet place at the edge of camp.
 (154)